First on CNN: Biden to zero in on abortion rights at DNC event 3 weeks from Election Day - NewsBreak

 Four takeaways from Utah's only Senate debate

-Evan McMullin, the independent challenging Utah Republican Sen. Mike Lee, said in their only debate Monday night that Lee’s actions around the 2020 election and the January 6, 2021, attack on the US Capitol were “a betrayal of the American republic.”.
-Lee, meanwhile, said he accepted that President...
+Evan McMullin, the independent challenging Utah Republican Sen. Mike Lee, said in their only debate Monday night that Lee's actions around the 2020 election and the January 6, 2021, attack on the US Capitol were "a betrayal of the American republic."
+Lee, meanwhile, said he accepted that President Joe Biden...

 'Conquer or die': Oath Keeper testifies that the group was ready to stop the election 'by any means necessary'